charann29/opensource/Facial Expressions Recognition Project/README.md

 Facial expression recognition is a significant area in computer vision with applications in various fields such as human-computer interaction, behavior analysis, and emotion AI.
 This project uses a deep learning approach to detect faces and classify their expressions in real-time.

+## Libraries Used

+- **NumPy**: For numerical operations and handling arrays.
+    - Used to handle image data and convert them into arrays suitable for input into the CNN model.
+- **Pandas**: For data manipulation and analysis.
+    - Utilized for managing the dataset metadata, although not heavily used in this specific implementation.
+- **Matplotlib** & **Seaborn**: For plotting graphs, visualizing data and for statistical data visualization.
+    - Employed to visualize the training process, including loss and accuracy curves.
+- **OpenCV**: For real-time computer vision tasks like face detection.
+    - Integral for capturing video feed from the webcam and detecting faces using Haar cascades.
+- **Keras**: For building and training deep learning models, with TensorFlow as the backend.
+    - Used to define, compile, and train the CNN model.
+The `ImageDataGenerator` from Keras is used for preprocessing image data.

 ## Dataset

 The dataset used for this project consists of images of faces with different expressions.
 Each image is converted to grayscale and resized to 48x48 pixels.
 The dataset is organized into training and validation sets.